fmidev/ml-harvesterseasons/README-SWI2.md

 screen adviced

 ## Downloading the predictor and predictand (target) data
 For training the model you will need a table of all predictors and predictand in all chosen locations for the whole time period as input.
 We have several time series scripts in Python that use the request module to make http-requests to our SmartMet server (https://desm.harvesterseasons.com/grid-gui) Time Series API (https://github.com/fmidev/smartmet-plugin-timeseries).
 Use these scripts to get daily time series for all LUCAS locations from ERA5-Land, SWI, climatology for SWI, and the Leaf Area Index climatology for each day from 2015 to 2022.
 In addition, static variables, such as different land covers or inland water fractions, must be prepared as time series data.
 To run the time series (ts) scripts, you will need a csv file with LUCAS point-ids, and corresponding latitudes and longitudes.
-All the ts scripts need `functions.py` with functions for the time series queries etc. Output is a csv file for each location.
+All the ts scripts need `functions.py` with functions for the time series queries etc. You can fetch data for up to 5000 points per query.
+Output is a csv file for each location.
+Check the directory structures defined in the scripts.

 To download the predictand SWI2 data, run the `get-swi-ts-all.py`.
-You can fetch data for up to 5000 points per query, info of locations stored in `llpdict` (change in the script to change locations).
 The time series query for SWI target parameters also replaces some of the missing values with linearly interpolated values using the two nearest values within a 4-day time interval with `interpolate_t`.
 The resulting time series per location are saved as csv files.

 To download the ERA5-Land predictor data, run the `get-era5l-ts-all.py`.
 It fetches the 24h accumulated, 00 and 12 UTC hourly, and 5-/15-/60-/100-day rolling cumulative daily sums time series data and saves them per location and predictor as csv files.